-In 2009, an estimated 250,100 children were treated in emergency departments for toy-related injuries.
-Twelve toy-related deaths were reported to the Consumer Product Safety Commission.
+In 2012, an estimated 265,000 children were treated in emergency departments for toy-related injuries.
+Eleven toy-related deaths were reported to the Consumer Product Safety Commission.
 Not all toys are for all children.

 - Read and strictly follow labels for age and safety recommendations.

 - Look for toys that carry the seal of approval from the Consumer Product Safety Commission or the letters ASTM, which indicate the product meets national safety standards set by the American Society for Testing and Materials.

 - Match toys to the child's age and abilities.

 - Do not give toys with small parts to children younger than 3 years of age.
 If a piece of a toy fits inside a toilet paper roll, it should be considered a choking hazard for small children.

 - Avoid toys with cords or strings that may strangle infants or young children.

 - Avoid toys that shoot small objects.

 - Avoid toys that make loud or shrill noise than can damage hearing.

 - By law, new toys intended for children younger than age 8 should not have sharp metal or glass edges.